WillPower3309/awesome-dotfiles/README.md

 - `widgets`: stores scripts used in the functionality of the components

 ## Current To-Do ##
-- fix spinning cursor bug on start awesomewm (due to left-panel)
+- fix spinning cursor bug on start awesomewm (due to left-panel dashboard component)
 - fix spinning cursor bug on adjust volume / brightness (due to components or widgets)
 - make adjust volume / brightness more smooth
 - finish adding keybinds